-Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of theCompanies Act 2013 read with Rule 12 of the Companies (Management and Administration)Rules 2014 the extracts of the Annual Return (in form MGT 9) as at March 31 2016 formspart of this report as
+Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of theCompanies Act 2013 read with Rule 12 of the Companies (Management and Administration)Rules 2014 the extracts of the Annual Return (in form MGT-9) as at March 31 2017 formspart of this report as Annexure IV.

 33. MATERIAL CHANGES AND COMMITMENT AFFECTING FINANCIAL POSITION OF THE COMPANY

-No material changes and commitments affecting the financial position of the Companyoccurred between the end of the financial year to which this financial statements relateand the date of this report.
+No material changes and commitments affecting the financial position of the Companyoccurred between the end of the financial year to which the financial statements relateand the date of this report.

-34. SIGNIFICANT AND MATERIAL ORDER PASSED BY REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS AND OPERATIONS OF THE COMPANY
+34. SIGNIFICANT AND MATERIAL ORDERS PASSED BY REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS AND OPERATIONS OF THE COMPNAY

-During the financial year 2015-16 no significant or material orders were passed by theRegulators or Courts or Tribunals which impact the going concern status and Company'soperations in future.
+During the financial year 2016-17 no significant or material orders were passed by theRegulators or Courts or Tribunals which impact the going concern status and Company'soperation in future.

 In terms of Section 134(5) of the Companies Act 2013 and the Corporate GovernanceGuidelines your Directors confirm that;

 a) in the preparation of the annual accounts for the year ended March 31 2017 theapplicable Accounting Standards have been followed along with proper explanation relatingto material departures;

 c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) they have prepared the accounts for the current financial year ended March 31 2017on a going concern basis; and

 e) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-36. PARTICULARS OF CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGEEARNINGS AND OUTGO
+36. PARTICULARS OF CONVERSATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGEEARNINGS AND OUTGO

 A. Conservation of Energy